This is my favourite time of the year.

 The Pumpkin pattern will be added to my etsy shop soon! 🙂

-Pattern copyright Ida @ Lemon Bee Designs.
+Pattern Copyright Ida @ Lemon Bee Designs 2018.
 All rights reserved.
-Please do not reproduce or sell my patterns.
-You can sell products made from this pattern, but please credit back to Ida @ Lemon Bee Designs as the designer.
+You may not reproduce or sell copies of this patterns.
+You may sell finished products made with this pattern, but kindly credit back to Ida @ Lemon Bee Designs as the designer.